grafana/loki/docs/architecture.md

 ring with a set of tokens they own.
 Each token is a random unsigned 64-bit number.
 Along with a set of tokens, ingesters register their state into the hash ring.
-The state JOINING, and ACTIVE may all receive write requests, while ACTIVE and LEAVING ingesters may receieve read requests.
+The state JOINING, and ACTIVE may all receive write requests, while ACTIVE and LEAVING ingesters may receive read requests.
 When doing a hash lookup, distributors only use tokens for ingesters who are in the appropriate state for the request.

 To do the hash lookup, distributors find the smallest appropriate token whose value is larger than the hash of the stream.
-When the replication factor is larger than 1, the next sucessing tokens (clockwise in the ring) that belong to different ingesters will also be included in the result.
+When the replication factor is larger than 1, the next subsequent tokens (clockwise in the ring) that belong to different ingesters will also be included in the result.

 The effect of this hash set up is that each token that an ingester owns is